Get a sun-sational 50% discount with Crunch - deal expires soon!

 The Coronavirus Job Retention Scheme (CJRS) allows UK employers to furlough employees and apply for a grant from the government covering up to 80% of the affected employees’ usual monthly wage costs up to a maximum of £2,500 (per month).

-Employers small or large, charitable or non-profit, are eligible for the extended Coronavirus Job Retention Scheme (CJRS), which will continue until at least 30th April March 2021.
+Employers small or large, charitable or non-profit, are eligible for the extended Coronavirus Job Retention Scheme (CJRS), which will continue until September 2021.

 Further details, including how to claim this extended support through an updated claims service, are detailed below.
-You can now make new claims for the period starting 1st November (see later in this article for how to claim).
+You must make a claim each month for all employees you are furloughing (see later in this article for how to claim).

 Businesses have the flexibility to bring furloughed employees back to work on a part-time basis or furlough them full-time, and will only be asked to cover National Insurance and employer pension contributions which, for the average claim, accounts for about 5% of total employment costs.